Like Recipes?

 • 1/8 teaspoon cayenne pepper

-• 1/3 cup plain unsweetened almond milk or coconut milk beverage
+• 1/3 cup plain unsweetened almond or cashew milk beverage

 Instructions